 Police identified the red light runner as 58-year-old Lela Davis, who faces charges for driving without a license in her possession and running a red light.

-Our Georgia accident attorneys at the Law Offices of Shane Smith would like to wish both drivers full and fast recoveries following this crash, and we would like to remind all motorists to follow road rules to stay safe and keep others safe.
+Our Georgia accident attorneys at Shane Smith Law would like to wish both drivers full and fast recoveries following this crash, and we would like to remind all motorists to follow road rules to stay safe and keep others safe.